-Study explains how heart attack can lead to heart ruptureNovember 17th, 2011 in Cardiology /
+Study explains how heart attack can lead to heart ruptureNovember 17, 2011 in Medicine & Health / Cardiology

 For people who initially survive a heart attack, a significant cause of death in the next few days is cardiac rupture -- literally, bursting of the heart wall.

 A new study by University of Iowa researchers pinpoints a single protein as the key player in the biochemical cascade that leads to cardiac rupture.
 The findings, published Nov.
 13 as an Advance Online Publication (AOP) of the journal Nature Medicine, suggest that blocking the action of this protein, known as CaM kinase, may help prevent cardiac rupture and reduce the risk of death.

 After a heart attack, the body produces a range of chemicals that trigger biological processes involved in healing and repair.
 Unfortunately, many of these chemical signals can become "too much of a good thing" and end up causing further damage often leading to heart failure and sudden death.

 "Two of the medicines that are most effective for heart failure are beta-blockers, which block the action of adrenaline, and drugs that block the angiotensin receptor," explains Mark E. Anderson, M.D., Ph.D., UI professor and head of internal medicine and senior study author.
 "The third tier of therapy is medication that blocks the action of aldosterone."